mmbase/mmbase-oldimport/contributions/didactor2/README.txt

-DIDACTOR 2.1
+DIDACTOR 2.3

-This is the Didactor 2.1 distribution, released on 20 feb 2005.
+This is the Didactor 2.3 distribution, released on .....

 There are two ways to build the software: building it in this directory based on the 'build.xml' file, or creating a custom build including custom